 If you really, honestly think Uber/Ola are cheap and their fare is really Rs.6/km as advertised (disastrously), please go through your email for their receipts.
 Can you find one instance where the actual end bill worked out to be Rs.6/km?
 Do you really think that it is possible to travel from Koramangala to Indiranagar (10 km) for 60 bucks?
 The end fare will always be double the advertised fare because of all those "other" charges they conveniently forget to mention: "base fare" (Rs.40-80), "ride time charges" (Re.1/min) and taxes, rendering Uber/Ola fares at Rs.13-16 per kilometer in medium traffic without surge and Rs.HolyShit/km with surge.
 I have only twice ever taken a surge ride, once at 1.4X, and there the fare ended up at Rs.21/km, more than the maximum limit prescribed by the government (19.5/km).
 The second time I ended up paying Rs.514 for a 16 km ride (Rs.32/km!) but Ola was magnanimous enough to refund me the amount after I howled in protest on Twitter.
 But all this is not even scratching the surface on how deceptive their surge-pricing systems can be.
 Exhibit 1:

 You got to be either completely, unimaginably drunk or a frigging idiot to call a cab to travel 2 km during the day time, and then pay 258 bucks for it.
 I would go with the second option and say the guy deserved to be looted.
 Looking at the bill, one would wonder how surge (that 142.73) can be calculated at all because the guy is supposed to get the first 4 km "free" for the base fare paid and hence there should be no "distance traveled" charge at all!
 This is because we don't realize how surge is really calculated, which as we are led to believe is not just a simple multiplication of the distance traveled fare with the surge.
 In reality, the surge is applicable to everything: Base fare, distance charges and ride time charges.
 For instance, we expect a 2.4X surge to work out to be Rs.6/km*2.4=Rs.14.4/km, and get a heart attack on receiving a bill for Rs.180/km instead.
 So, here is the mathematical fine print for the bill above: (100+0+0+1.95)*2.4=244.68+13.7=258.38.
 (Base fare+distance traveled+free ride time charge+ride time charges)*surge+taxes).
 The 142.73 in the bill (101.95*2.4)-100 is put in there just to confuse the customer.
-But we should still thank him because this example showed us how these cab companies really operate when it comes to their billing, not unlike credit card companies who charge interest for everything and then skim that off the top from payments made.
+But we should still thank him because this example showed us how these cab companies really operate when it comes to their billing, like credit card companies who charge interest for everything and then skim that off the top from payments made.
 P.S: If you call a cab for a 2 km ride and think you can get a free ride because the first four kilometers are "free", the joke is on you.

 — Ganesh (@ganeshkn) April 23, 2016